tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 ----------------------

 The test suite `lte-cell-selection` is responsible for verifying the :ref:`sec-initial-cell-selection` procedure.
-3 short test cases are included in the suite.
+Included in the suite are 3 short test cases using ideal RRC protocol and the same test cases but using real RRC protocol.

 Each test case is a simulation of a small network of 4 cells.
 Each eNodeB is equipped with directional antenna (parabolic model) and is arranged so that some